gSulpizio/cryptoBot/README.md

 # cryptoBot

 Simple bot taking a long SMA and a short EMA to buy and sell any crypto currency using the binance API.
+Please keep in mind that this is a hobby project, monitor the transactions made by the bot, don't risk too much money and tell me if you find bugs!

 ![demo chart](./images/priceChart1.png)